-Some things you never forget – it's like riding a bike.
-Although that’s not necessarily true for all Alzheimer’s and dementia patients, directing their attention to familiar activities or things they enjoyed in the past does seem to have a soothing, therapeutic effect.
+Some things you never forget how to do, like riding a bike.
+Although that’s not necessarily true for Alzheimer’s and dementia patients, this concept is the basis for a technique that thwarts anxious behaviors by directing attention to familiar activities or things enjoyed in the past.